Undergraduate Degrees

 Use of 500-Level Courses Within an Undergraduate Program

-With written approval of an advisor, junior and senior undergraduate students may use 500-level courses to fulfill major requirements, either by selecting from an approved department list of courses, or by exception signed by the advisor.
+With written approval of an advisor, junior and senior undergraduate students may use 500-level courses to fulfill major requirements, either by selecting from an approved department list of courses, or by exception approved by the advisor.
 However, students are never required to take 500-level courses to complete an undergraduate program of study, whether a major or a minor.
 Courses at the 600-level are automatically excluded from use for an undergraduate degree.
 Undergraduate students may not enroll in courses numbered 700-799.

 Use of 500-level Courses Taken as an Undergraduate in Graduate Studies